yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 ## Bidirectional text
 While most of the world's written languages are displayed left-to-right, many languages such as ones based on Hebrew or Arabic scripts are displayed primarily right-to-left.
 Implementers should consult the "bidirectional display" part in section 5 of {{?RFC6365}} for further guidance.

+One example of how bidirectional text can be handled in CSV files can be found in section 6.5.1 of {{CSVW}}.

 ## Comments
 Some implementations may use the hash sign ("#") to mark lines that are meant to